emillen/better-tmux-sessions/README.md

 ### tn

-No tmux binding - but i like being able to create new sessions smoothly from outside and inside tmux
+The tmux binding is `prefix + C-s`, which a new session in your home folder and asks you for the sessio name

 opens a session from the current folder